 The main symptoms of a stroke can be remembered with the words FAST:

-Face – the face may have dropped on one side, the person may not be able to smile, or their mouth or eye may have dropped.
+Face – the face may have dropped on one side and the person may not be able to smile, or their mouth or eye may have dropped.

 Arms – the person with suspected stroke may not be able to lift both arms and keep them up due to weakness or numbness in one arm.